-The Pacific War Exhibit at Cal State East Bay’s Concord Campus tells the stories of the men and women whose lives were forever changed by the conflict that raged throughout the Pacific World from 1932 to 1945.
+The Pacific War Exhibit at Cal State East Bay’s Concord Center tells the stories of the men and women whose lives were forever changed by the conflict that raged throughout the Pacific World from 1932 to 1945.

 This digital exhibit forms part of a memorial held each December 7th to remember those lost during the battle that precipitated America’s entry into the Second World War.
 Held in conjunction with California State Parks, the National Park Service, Save Mount Diablo, and the Sons and Daughters of Pearl Harbor Survivors, the ceremony culminates with the annual lighting of the 100 year old aviation beacon at the top of Mount Diablo.